Blue

 Lumos Library - a different approach to the landing page

-While at a FedEx self-service kiosk, I witnessed an older woman struggling to start the machine due to unclear instructions and limited visibility.
-This moment stuck with me and directly influenced my design for the library vertical, where many users are older adults.
+While at a FedEx self-service kiosk, I witnessed an older woman struggling to start the machine due to unclear instructions and limited visibility

 Instead of a traditional “Tap to Start” screen, I leveraged the AP6800’s proximity sensor to create a more accessible interaction.
 As a user approaches, the device automatically transitions to the home screen with a light-up effect—eliminating the need for unclear or small on-screen instructions and making the experience more intuitive for all users.